Books about Reading (and Writing): A Reading List from Emily Hanford

 Reader, Come Home: The Reading Brain in a Digital World, Maryanne Wolf

 Aren’t we all thinking about what is happening to our attention spans and our reading habits these days?
 Maryanne Wolf sure is.
 In this book, she describes what is happening to our brain as it adapts to the digital world.
 And what this means for children, who will never know what it’s like to grow up in a world without tablets and cellphones.
-Wolf will be our guest at Planet Word on September 18, 2024.
+Wolf was our guest at Planet Word on September 18, 2024.

 Proust and the Squid: The Story and Science of the Reading Brain, Maryanne Wolf